CoralCoralCoralCoral/documentation/sprints/sprint_1/use_cases.md

 #### Exception 2 - If conflicting strategies are chosen (e.g., simultaneous lockdown and mass gatherings), the system provides a warning and requests clarification.

 ### 8. Postcondition -- The user experiences diverse gameplay with realistic outcomes based on strategic decisions.

+### 9. Tests

+#### Test 1
+- Step 1: Is there a way for a user to select a strategy (policy).
+If not FAIL.
+- Step 2: Is that successfully implemeted by the system.
+If not FAIL.
+- Step 3: Can you see the impact of your decision.
+If not FAIL.